BusraFatma/Project_7/README.md

-This is a PLC programming project
+This is a PLC programming project.